What is a direct cremation?

 Could direct cremation be the right option for me?

-With the average cost of a funeral at over £4,000, more people are choosing direct cremation as a more affordable option.
+With the average cost of a funeral at around £4,000, more people are choosing direct cremation as a more affordable option.

 But that's not the only reason for their rise in popularity.
 As people move away from more traditional funerals, direct cremations offer a variety of new options.